ArmaanMcleod/ArmaanMcleod/README.md

 I work for Microsoft and I'm passionate about open source, Azure, Infrastructure as Code and DevOps.

-I am a maintainer of:
+I am a maintainer of the following projects:

 - [PSRule] - Validate infrastructure as code (IaC) and objects using PowerShell rules.
 - [PSRule.Rules.Azure] - Rules to validate Azure resources and infrastructure as code (IaC) using PSRule.

-I also contribute to:
+I also contribute to the following projects:

 - [Pester] - Ubiquitous test and mock framework for PowerShell.
 - [azure-powershell] - Microsoft Azure PowerShell
 - [PowerShell] - PowerShell for every system!

 If you're looking to get in contact with me:

 - Find me on [Twitter]
 - Find me on [Linkedln]
 - Send an email to my GitHub email account (I don't check this quite as often)